 In Aaron Allston's Galatea in 2-D, the hero tortures one of the villain's mooks to try to get information from another.
 He slackens off without getting everything he wanted, realizing that she didn't know anything and that he was invoking this trope.
 That thought horrifies him — just because they weretwo paintings who came to life, and whom the villain had sent to kill him didn't mean torturing them was all right.
 At the climax, the trope is reversed: they kill the villains and tell the mooks that as long as they stay out of their way, the heroes won't bother them.

 Surprisingly (given the nature of the series they spawned) often averted in the James Bond novels.
 Bond almost never kills without considering the consequence, even in Dr. No he actually has to tell himself that the two nameless security guards he is about kill were almost certainly murderers themselves.
 Also, the start of Goldfinger shows Bond in depression after assassinating a mexican drug lord.
+Interestingly, Bond's reluctance to kill despite his license to do so plays a direct role in his needing medical attention at the end of many of the original novels.

 In His Dark Materials, this is a function of the daemons: if the daemon is a rare animal, it would be a crime to kill the owner.
 If the daemon is a guard dog or a wolf, go ahead it's a war, any kill in the other camp is good!